-- 1. Ministers with an annual or a local conference license and missionaries become eligible to participate in the pension program upon reaching an insurance age of 21 and completing one year of service in the denomination. - 2.
+- 1. Licensed ministers and missionaries are eligible to participate January 1 following their hire date and reaching an insurance age of 21.
+Persons licensed after having been hired will be eligible January 1 after the license date. - 2.
 Participants must contribute a minimum amount of their salary package into the designated TDA each year.
 Persons who fail to make the minimum contribution during the calendar year will forfeit service credit for that year (service credit is used to calculate benefits under the Defined Benefit Plan).
 Persons who fail to make this contribution for three successive years will be automatically terminated from the Defined Benefit Plan. - 3.
 Participants must maintain active employment in the denomination to continue being eligible.